 College of the Canyons has established numerous pathways in conjunction with the William S. Hart District.
 A number of these pathways are offered at the high schools.
-Courses identified in these pathways are offered as dual enrollment.
+Courses identified in these pathways are offered as concurrent enrollment.

-Dual enrollment courses are selected as a collaboration between College of the Canyons department faculty and administration and high school teachers and administration.
-If a high school site wishes to request a specific course for dual enrollment, the appropriate Department Chair and Dean from College of the Canyons will review the request along with the offices of Academic Services and Outreach & School Relations.
+Concurrent enrollment courses are selected as a collaboration between College of the Canyons department faculty and administration and high school teachers and administration.
+If a high school site wishes to request a specific course for concurrent enrollment, the appropriate Department Chair and Dean from College of the Canyons will review the request along with the offices of Instruction and Outreach & School Relations.
 The Department Chair and Dean will determine the appropriateness of the course based on course content, learning outcomes, and pathway and enrollment management considerations.
-Academic Services and Outreach & School Relations.
-Academic Services and Outreach & School Relations.
+Instruction and Outreach & School Relations will evaluate the request in the context of overall concurrent enrolment offerings.

-When a course is offered as part of Dual Enrollment, College of the Canyons' approved Course Outline of Record must be followed and must include all current student learning outcomes; there may be no deletions from the Course Outline of Record.
+When a course is offered as part of Concurrent Enrollment, College of the Canyons' approved Course Outline of Record must be followed and must include all current student learning outcomes; there may be no deletions from the Course Outline of Record.
 A copy of the Course Outline of Record may be found on the college's eLumen website.
 The Department Chair should review the syllabus, student learning outcomes, and textbook selection.

-After selection of a course to be offered as part of Dual Enrollment, the following is a brief list of items the Department Chair and Dean should consider when reviewing the dual enrollment course.
+After selection of a course to be offered as part of Concurrent Enrollment, the following is a brief list of items the Department Chair and Dean should consider when reviewing the concurrent enrollment course.
 College of the Canyons seeks to support conversations between college and high school faculty, administration, and other relevant staff to ensure the success of all students.